LuanRT/YouTube.js/CONTRIBUTING.md

 Welcome to YouTube.js!
 We're thrilled to have you interested in contributing to our project.
 As a community-driven project, we believe in the power of collaboration and look forward to working with you.
-To get started, please follow our easy-to-follow guidelines:
+To get started, please follow our guidelines:

 ## Issues